TDLindsey/opendata-1/12-print.md

 ---
 layout: page
-title: Making Open Data Work in California's State Government&#58; Lessons from Early Adopters
+title: Title&#58; Subtitle
 nav_title: Printer Friendly
 nav_level: 1
 ---

 This will be all of the information that is in the pages in one document ready for print.
-Must also add ackoledgements page with reference to github and project page.
+Must also add acknowledgements page with reference to github and project page.
 Ackowledge also forking project from CRB.

 # Introduction